pablosgraduation/waymark.nvim/README.md

-monotonic timestamps (`vim.uv.now()`), bookmarks use epoch seconds (`os.time()`), and the allmark timeline bridges the two clock domains via session anchors that convert automark times into epoch space for unified sorting. `extmarks.lua` is the single authority for all Neovim extmark operations — place, remove, sync, and restore — so sign management is never scattered across modules.
+monotonic timestamps (`vim.uv.now()`), bookmarks use epoch seconds (`os.time()`), and the allmark timeline bridges the two clock domains via session anchors that convert automark times into epoch space for unified sorting. `extmarks.lua` is the authority for mark sign extmark operations (place, remove, sync, and restore), so sign management is never scattered across modules.
+The only exception is `util.flash_line()`, which manages its own short-lived line highlight in a separate namespace.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for visual diagrams of the module dependency graph, save pipeline, clock domain bridge, and navigation state